criteo/AFK/docs/docs/SONiC-support/overview.md

     By default, the files in `/etc/frr` of the BGP container are generated from an embedded template combined with metadata from the `config_db`.

-    AFK requires to directly mount `/etc/frr` of the BGP container to `/etc/sonic/frr` on the host.
+    AFK requires to directly mount `/etc/sonic/frr` from the host to `/etc/frr` on the BGP container.

     The change has been upstream starting 202205.
 To configure SONiC this way: